HUMAP: Hierarchical Uniform Manifold Approximation and Projection

-This section focuses on comparing the techniques on their ability to project subsets of data points.
-We do not analyze Multiscale PHATE since there is no way to drill-down a hierarchy based on classes of data points---besides that Multiscale PHATE does not handle MNIST and FMNIST's dimensionality.
-Fig.~\ref{fig:drill-down} shows the same pattern of Fig.~\ref{fig:analysis}, in which HUMAP conveys the structures on top-level and preserves the mental map across hierarchical levels.
-In this case, we project a hierarchy with four levels, adding more complexity to the analysis.
-In Fig.~\ref{fig:drill-down}, the subset on first level was lasso-selected and the subsequent subsets were selected based on specific classes.
+In this section, the methods are compared according to how well they can project subsets of data points.
+Since there is no way to drill down a hierarchy based on classes of data points, we do not analyze Multiscale PHATE.
+Fig.~\ref{fig:drill-down} illustrates the same pattern as Fig.~\ref{fig:analysis}, in which HUMAP conveys top-level structures and maintains the mental map throughout the hierarchy.
+In this case, we project a four-level hierarchy, adding complexity to the analysis.
+In Fig.~\ref{fig:drill-down}, the first level's subset was lasso-selected, and the subsequent levels' subsets were chosen according to specific classes.

-\paragraph{DEMaP.} Fig.~\ref{fig:analysis-drill-down} shows that HUMAP is superior over HSNE for all of the scenarios and it only loses for UMAP on fourth level for the MNIST dataset---notice that UMAP alone does not consider the relationship among higher levels for projection.
+In all scenarios, as shown in Fig.~\ref{fig:analysis-drill-down}, HUMAP has a higher DEMaP than HSNE, and it only falls short of UMAP on the fourth level for the MNIST dataset—notice that UMAP by itself does not take the relationship between higher levels into account for projection.

-\paragraph{Mental map preservation.} As computed for whole hierarchy levels, Fig.~\ref{fig:analysis-disparity-drill} shows the disparity between subsequent hierarchy levels.
-Unlike UMAP and HSNE, HUMAP successfully preserves the mental map even for smaller portions of data, which confirms the visual representation of Fig.~\ref{fig:drill-down}

-The results presented here show that HUMAP is visually superior to HSNE and UMAP at maintaining the relationship among clusters and data points across hierarchy levels, supported by the quantitative metrics.
-This characteristic is essential to maintain a mental map and not mislead analysts during interaction.
-For this analysis, except to UMAP, the techniques take nearly the same time to embed data points on the four levels, and HSNE has advantage on embedding the subset for level 0 due to the GPU implementation (please, see the results for all metrics in Supplementary File, Section 4).